MakxXun/Arthanoid-Systems/README.md

 # BIOXELL-AI
 So looks like you have stumbled upon this wonderful repository where a few 13 year olds make a chatbot using AI.
-We are currently studying Secondary one, in School of Science and Technology, Singapore.
+We are currently studying Secondary one, in School of Science and Technology, Singapore(SST).
 Our goal for this project is to understand and develop AI as part of our own initiative.

 _Shaping Future Innovators.
 The SST Way._